apache/druid/docs/ingestion/ingestion-spec.md

 ## `ioConfig`

 The `ioConfig` influences how data is read from a source system, such as Apache Kafka, Amazon S3, a mounted filesystem, or any other supported source system.

-The `inputFormat` property applies to all [ingestion method](./index.md#ingestion-methods) except for Hadoop ingestion.
+The `inputFormat` property applies to all
+[ingestion methods](./index.md#ingestion-methods) except for Hadoop ingestion.
 The Hadoop ingestion still uses the [`parser`](#parser-deprecated) in the legacy `dataSchema`.

 The rest of `ioConfig` is specific to each individual ingestion method.
+For details, see the documentation for `ioConfig` for each [ingestion method](./index.md#ingestion-methods).

 An example `ioConfig` to read JSON data is:

 ```json